 HDFC Bank appoints Anjani Rathor chief digital officer

-It can be noted that the lender has been facing a slew of challenges on its online banking in recent past.
-HDFC Bank managing director Aditya Puri said Rathor's credentials and leadership abilities make it a good addition to its leadership team.
+The lender has been facing a slew of challenges on its online banking in recent past.
+HDFC Bank managing director Aditya Puri said Rathor's credentials and leadership abilities make it a good addition to its team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)